July 11, 2025

 Building a Foundation for Lasting Love

-This season of healing is a gift.
-It’s a chance to redefine love—not as something you seek to fill a void, but as a bonus to an already full and purposeful life.
+Embrace the time you take to heal is a gift.
+It’s a chance to redefine the love you have for yourself and others.
+You won't be looking for love as something fill a void, but as a bonus to an already full and purposeful life.

 Here’s how to build that foundation: